Failure to Diagnose Cancer and Your Rights

-Tremont Sheldon Robinson Mahoney has always been proud to support cancer research and survivors.
+Tremont Sheldon Robinson Mahoney P.C. has always been proud to support cancer research and survivors.
 We have cancer survivors and primary caretakers on our staff.
-We have seen firsthand the anguish and devastation cancer can bring to a family, and we have also seen the success of proper treatment and being cancer free.
+We have seen firsthand the anguish and devastation cancer can bring to a family, and we have also seen the success of proper treatment and being cancer-free.
 Our founding partner, T. Paul Tremont, died of a brain tumor in 1999, and we honor his legacy by helping others affected by cancer and ensuring they receive the highest level of medical care possible.

 Get Cancer Misdiagnosis Legal Help